Jobby Justin saga shows it's time to do away with archaic transfer practices | Goal.com

 Recently, Chennai City had filed a complaint against FC Pune City, accusing the Stallions of securing Nestor Gordillo's signature without informing them.
 Pune has vehemently denied the allegations and the case is yet to be heard by AIFF's Player Status Committee.

-In Justin's case, the very fact that the IFA has not taken into cognizance the approved legal formalities for a club and a player to enter into a contract.
-It is surprising to find that a century-old governing body like IFA is founding their basis of judgment on letters exchanged between parties and not legal contract agreements.
+In Justin's case, the very fact that the IFA has not taken into cognizance the approved legal formalities for a club and a player to enter into a contract and has instead founded their basis of judgment on letters exchanged between parties and not legal contract agreements is surprising.

 When the 'Token' system has been stated archaic and not legally binding by the AIFF and even FIFA in the past, the fact that IFA keeps resorting to it is a mockery of the Indian footballing fraternity.